What is Love Charleston?

 Homelessness and near homelessness rates are increasing in the Tri-county area as rising rents and the cost-of-living force families and individuals to move.
 The number of available, affordable homes and apartments is inadequate.
 The Navigation Center serves all, but especially homeless mothers with children.
 They not only help to provide and furnish a home or apartment but also assist in job placement and connecting families and others with available and needed social services and assistance.

-For more information about how you or your Life Group might get involved, please contact Chris Brooks (843.377.9013).
+For more information about how you or your Life Group might get involved, please contact Marie Elana Roland (855.355.1200).

 Photos by David Martin, Nina Strehl, Morgan Bastian on Unsplash.